 Pizza Express Live, W1

-Like all the best bars, it would be easy to miss Nola – a subtle addition to Shoreditch’s growing number of “Big Easy” offerings, which just opened this month.
+best bars, it would be easy to miss Nola – a subtle addition to Shoreditch’s growing number of “Big Easy” offerings, which just opened this month.
 The live music isn’t every night, but when it is, it’s the best in jazz and soul.
-If the quality interpretations of the classic sazerac and vieux carré don’t slip you into a New Orleans state of mind, the moody lighting, chirpy staff, antique ceiling fans and secret cigar terrace will. nola-london.com
+If the quality interpretations of the classic Sazerac and vieux carré don’t slip you into a New Orleans state of mind, the moody lighting, chirpy staff, antique ceiling fans and secret cigar terrace will. nola-group.com

 Since opening in 2002 Milk and Honey has attracted a discerning crowd of London’s glitziest and most glam.
 A speakeasy that’s shaken off its adolescent kitschiness to adopt a much more grown-up suave attitude, Milk & Honey is one that has made its way into our hearts.
 The bar sprawls three floors, boasting a 1930s swing and jazz soundtrack that gets your foot tapping.
 Reservations aren’t required but calling ahead is advised.